-Anyone who wishes to carry on business as an optometrist or dispensing optician in the UK, and use a protected title in their business or trading name, must be registered with the GOC.
-If you have been previously registered as a body corporate with us and for any reason have allowed your registration to lapse, or we have removed you from the register, you must restore to the register to continue to carry on business as a body corporate.
+Anyone who wishes to practise as an optometrist or dispensing optician in the UK must be registered with the GOC.
+If you have been previously registered with us and for any reason have allowed your registration to lapse, or we have removed you from the register, you must restore to the register to continue to practise.
+If you continue to practise as an optometrist or dispensing optician while unregistered you are committing an offence and could be prosecuted.

-In order for the GOC to register your body corporate, you must complete an application for registration.
-As part of this application you will be required to provide us with information including:
+In order for the GOC to restore you to the register you must complete an application for restoration.
+As part of this application, you will be required to provide us with information including: